 Image: Burnet Principal Research Fellow, Associate Professor Joshua Vogel

-Associate Professor Vogel is a nominee in the Healthcare Interventions category for his scientific achievements and current research program, focused on helping low- and middle-income countries in the Asia Pacific region to meet the UN Sustainable Development Goals, which includes:
+Associate Professor Vogel’s nomination focused on his work to help low- and middle-income countries in the Asia Pacific region to meet the UN Sustainable Development Goals, which includes:

 Find out more about Burnet’s work in Maternal, Child and Adolescent Health.